aduermael/docker/docker-init/README.md

 😁 - You can create your own Docker commands!

 These scripts are executed in a Lua sandbox.

-A few functions are available in there for you to build your own:
+#### Functions and variables available in the Lua sandbox:

 - Variables about your project: